developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### GPRS Configuration - Action Add APN Name

-This Managed Configuration allows an Administrator using an EMM to provide the name of an APN to be added when the value chosen for the the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.
+This Managed Configuration allows an Administrator using an EMM to provide the name of an APN to be added when the value chosen for the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.

 ### GPRS Configuration - Action Add APN Replace If Existing

-This Managed Configuration allows an Administrator using an EMM to configure what happens when an APN already exists with the APN name being added when the value chosen for the the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.
+This Managed Configuration allows an Administrator using an EMM to configure what happens when an APN already exists with the APN name being added when the value chosen for the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.

-- If the value ***Replace Existing*** is chosen, then if an APN with the name as specified in the Managed Configuration **GPRS Configuration - Action Add APN Name** already exists, then it is replaced by the definition of the APN being added.
+- If the value ***Replace Existing*** is chosen, if an APN with the name as specified in the Managed Configuration **GPRS Configuration - Action Add APN Name** already exists, it is replaced by the definition of the APN being added.

-- If the value ***Keep Existing*** is chosen, then if an APN with the name as specified in the Managed Configuration **GPRS Configuration - Action Add APN Name** already exists, it IS NOT replaced.
+- If the value ***Keep Existing*** is chosen, if an APN with the name as specified in the Managed Configuration **GPRS Configuration - Action Add APN Name** already exists, it IS NOT replaced.
 The existing APN is preserved and the new APN IS NOT added.

 ### GPRS Configuration - Action Add APN Make Default

-This Managed Configuration allows an Administrator using an EMM to configure whether a new APN being added should become the new default APN when the value chosen for the the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.
+This Managed Configuration allows an Administrator using an EMM to configure whether a new APN being added should become the new default APN when the value chosen for the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.

-- If the value ***Yes*** is chosen, then the new APN being added becomes the new default APN and is preferred over other APNs when establishing a cellular data connection.
+- If the value ***Yes*** is chosen, the new APN being added becomes the new default APN and is preferred over other APNs when establishing a cellular data connection.

-- If the value ***No*** is chosen, then the new APN does NOT become the new default APN and whatever APN was previously the default remains the default.
+- If the value ***No*** is chosen, the new APN does NOT become the new default APN and whatever APN was previously the default remains the default.

 ### GPRS Configuration - Action Add APN Access Point

-This Managed Configuration allows an Administrator using an EMM to specify a value that uniquely identifies an APN on the network when the value chosen for the the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.
+This Managed Configuration allows an Administrator using an EMM to specify a value that uniquely identifies an APN on the network when the value chosen for the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.

-APN Identifiers are allocated by cellular carriers to identify the networks that can be reached via various APNs.
+APN Identifiers are allocated by cellular carriers to identify the networks that can be reached through various APNs.
 When acquiring a cellular data plan from a carrier, an APN Identifier is provided, typically along with other information that qualifies or controls access to the network it identifies.

 ### GPRS Configuration - Action Add APN User Name

-This Managed Configuration allows an Administrator using an EMM to specify a user name that can be used to authenticate to an APN when the value chosen for the the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.
+This Managed Configuration allows an Administrator using an EMM to specify a user name that can be used to authenticate to an APN when the value chosen for the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.

-A network accessed via a given APN Identifier may or may not require authentication.
-If authentication is required, then a user name is generally always required and a password MAY also be required.
+A network accessed through a given APN Identifier might or might not require authentication.
+If authentication is required, a user name is generally always required and a password MIGHT also be required.

 ### GPRS Configuration - Action Add APN Password

-This Managed Configuration allows an Administrator using an EMM to specify a password that can be used to authenticate to an APN when the value chosen for the the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.
+This Managed Configuration allows an Administrator using an EMM to specify a password that can be used to authenticate to an APN when the value chosen for the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.

-A network accessed via a given APN Identifier may or may not require authentication.
-If authentication is required, then a user name is generally always required and a password MAY also be required.
+A network accessed through a given APN Identifier might or might not require authentication.
+If authentication is required, a user name is generally always required and a password MIGHT also be required.

 ### GPRS Configuration - Action Add APN Port

-This Managed Configuration allows an Administrator using an EMM to specify the port number of an HTTP proxy to use for all traffic over the network accessed via an APN when the value chosen for the the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.
+This Managed Configuration allows an Administrator using an EMM to specify the port number of an HTTP proxy to use for all traffic over the network accessed through an APN when the value chosen for the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.

-If a Proxy is required, then a Port is also generally always required.
+If a Proxy is required, a Port is also generally always required.

 ### GPRS Configuration - Action Add APN Proxy

-This Managed Configuration allows an Administrator using an EMM to specify the address or name of an HTTP proxy to use for all traffic over the network accessed via an APN when the value chosen for the the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.
+This Managed Configuration allows an Administrator using an EMM to specify the address or name of an HTTP proxy to use for all traffic over the network accessed through an APN when the value chosen for the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.

-If a Proxy is required, then a Port is also generally always required.
+If a Proxy is required, a Port is also generally always required.

 ### GPRS Configuration - Action Add APN MMS Port

-This Managed Configuration allows an Administrator using an EMM to specify the port number of an HTTP proxy to use ONLY for (Multimedia Messaging Service) MMS traffic over the network accessed via an APN when the value chosen for the the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.
+This Managed Configuration allows an Administrator using an EMM to specify the port number of an HTTP proxy to use ONLY for (Multimedia Messaging Service) MMS traffic over the network accessed through an APN when the value chosen for the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.

-If an MMS Proxy is required, then an MMS Port is also generally always required.
+If an MMS Proxy is required, an MMS Port is also generally always required.

 ### GPRS Configuration - Action Add APN MMS Proxy

-This Managed Configuration allows an Administrator using an EMM to specify the address or name of an HTTP proxy to use ONLY for (Multimedia Messaging Service) MMS traffic over the network accessed via an APN when the value chosen for the the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.
+This Managed Configuration allows an Administrator using an EMM to specify the address or name of an HTTP proxy to use ONLY for (Multimedia Messaging Service) MMS traffic over the network accessed through an APN when the value chosen for the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.

-If an MMS Proxy is required, then an MMS Port is also generally always required.
+If an MMS Proxy is required, an MMS Port is also generally always required.

 ### GPRS Configuration - Action Add APN Server

-This Managed Configuration allows an Administrator using an EMM to specify a WAP Gateway Server address that should be used for an APN when the value chosen for the the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.
+This Managed Configuration allows an Administrator using an EMM to specify a WAP Gateway Server address that should be used for an APN when the value chosen for the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.

 WAP Gateways are rarely, if ever, used on or supported by modern cellular carrier networks.

 ### GPRS Configuration - Action Add APN MMSC

-This Managed Configuration allows an Administrator using an EMM to specify the Multimedia Messaging Service Center (MMSC) address required to route MMS traffic over the network accessed via an APN when the value chosen for the the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.
+This Managed Configuration allows an Administrator using an EMM to specify the Multimedia Messaging Service Center (MMSC) address required to route MMS traffic over the network accessed through an APN when the value chosen for the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.

 ### GPRS Configuration - Action Add APN Type

-This Managed Configuration allows an Administrator using an EMM to specify the Type of APN to be added when the value chosen for the the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.
+This Managed Configuration allows an Administrator using an EMM to specify the Type of APN to be added when the value chosen for the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.

-The value to specify for Type should be obtained from the cellular carrier whose network is to be accessed via the APN.
+The value to specify for Type should be obtained from the cellular carrier whose network is to be accessed through the APN.

 ### GPRS Configuration - Action Add APN MCC